-- □ Project is no larger than approximately five (5) square miles. - □ Project Area meets all Priority Population requirements. - Applicant has submitted a Project Area Map in all required formats.
+- Project is no larger than approximately five (5) square miles (urban applicants) or ten (10) square miles (rural applicants). - □ Project Area meets all Priority Population requirements. - □ Applicant has submitted a Project Area Map in all required formats.

 Strategies and Projects